ksator/junos-automation-with-NAPALM/README.md

 - [SaltStack](https://github.com/ksator/junos-automation-with-NAPALM/blob/master/README.md#how-to-use-napalm-with-saltstack)

 ## NAPALM and OpenConfig
 There is some OpenConfig support with NAPAM.
-Please refer to this [section](https://github.com/ksator/junos-automation-with-NAPALM/blob/master/README.md#napalm-and-openconfig) for the details.
+Please refer to this [section](https://github.com/ksator/junos-automation-with-NAPALM/blob/master/README.md#napalm-and-openconfig-1) below for the details and examples.

 ## NAPALM Documentation